arno-th/voltorb-solver/README.md

 - If game panel detection fails, the parser falls back to panel-relative defaults and reports warnings.
 - Template coverage is incremental: unmatched clue fields are saved to `assets/templates/raw/clue_unknown/` for manual labelling and re-training.
+- `opencv-python` and `pynput` are optional at runtime.
+Without `opencv-python`, screen capture and automatic board detection are unavailable (manual clue entry still works).
+Without `pynput`, the global hotkey for triggering a capture is unavailable.